desxz/dart_packages/packages/sign_in_with_apple/sign_in_with_apple/README.md

 <script type="text/javascript" src="https://appleid.cdn-apple.com/appleauth/static/jsapi/appleid/1/en_US/appleid.auth.js"></script>
 ```

-(We haven't found a way to only laod this on demand, as the script seemingly inits itself on page load.)
+(We haven't found a way to only load this on demand, as the script seemingly inits itself on page load.)

 Then in the service's configuration in Apple's developer portal add the domains that host your page both in `Domains and Subdomains` as well as `Returns URLs`.
 The former is needed so you can open the flow from the web page, while the latter is used to post the final credentials back from the pop-up to the opening page.
 (If you omit this, the flow will just silently be stuck in the last step.)